junxit/us-congress-bills-109/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “United States Ambassador for ASEAN Act”.
+This Act may be cited as the “United States Ambassador for ASEAN Affairs Act”.

 ## § 2.
 Findings